Decision guide3 min readBy Justin Duggan

 Semimak is probably not worth it if you want a universally safe recommendation, if you are not going to practice regularly, or if you know you will treat the switch like an argument instead of an evaluation.

-In a lot of cases, a better answer is staying with QWERTY and training more deliberately.
-Practice quality beats layout theory when the switch itself is not something you will actually sustain.
+In a lot of cases, the honest answer is to stay with QWERTY and train it more deliberately instead.
+Practice quality beats layout theory when the switch itself is not something you will realistically sustain.
+SureTyping's QWERTY lessons can take you surprisingly far without any layout change at all.

-A good decision signal is not raw speed on day one.
-It is whether your accuracy starts stabilizing and whether you are willing to keep coming back to the path.
+A solid decision signal is not your raw WPM on day one.
+It is whether your accuracy starts to stabilize across sessions, and whether you actually want to come back to the practice path.
+Use SureTyping's AI trainer to drill specific problem keys — that is the fastest way to distinguish "hard but learnable" from "genuinely wrong fit."

 • 1.
-Open the Semimak hub.
+Open the Semimak hub and review the starting track structure.

 • 2.
-Start with Home-row foundations.
+Start with Home-row foundations — do not skip straight to timed tests.

 SureTyping helps because Semimak is easier to evaluate when the lesson path, previews, and follow-up drills make the movement pattern measurable instead of leaving the switch to vague impressions.

-That makes the site useful not just for people who already switched, but also for people who are trying to decide whether the switch deserves a real commitment.
+That makes SureTyping useful not just for people who have already committed to the switch, but for people in the decision phase who want to test the waters with real structure before making a call.

 Most failed Semimak experiments do not fail because the layout is incoherent.
 They fail because the learner never gives the movement pattern enough structured practice to reveal whether it fits them.

-If you are not going to practice deliberately, the smarter move is usually improving QWERTY.
-A layout switch only becomes worth it when the training process is strong enough to justify the disruption.
+The pattern is almost always a process problem, not a layout problem.
+If you are not going to practice deliberately, improving QWERTY is the smarter investment.
+A layout switch only becomes worth the disruption when the training system behind it is strong enough to justify the cost.